Kentico/xperience-by-kentico-kentico-migration-tool/docs/Supported-Data.md

   - The migration only transfers the settings that exist in Xperience by Kentico.
   - The migration excludes site-specific settings that do not have a corresponding website channel-specific alternative in Xperience by Kentico.

+- **Customers**
+  - The migration includes customer records and customer addresses from the source instance.
+- **Orders**
+  - The migration includes order records, order items, order addresses, and order statuses from the source instance.

 - **Countries and states**

 ## Unsupported data